Diamond Clarity

 The diamond clarity scale

-Can diamond clarity impact its sparkle?
+Can clarity impact a diamond's sparkle?

 Why you should compromise on diamond clarity